MicrosoftDocs/customer-voice/cv-docs/alerts.md

 4. Select **Assign**.

-The alert is assigned to the specified user, and an email is sent to the user to whom the alert is assigned.<!--note from editor: I un-indented this sentence because it describes the culmination of the whole procedure, not just the last step.-->
+The alert is assigned to the specified user, and an email is sent to the user to whom the alert is assigned.

 You can also select multiple alerts in the grid, and then select **Reassign** in the upper-right corner of the grid.
 In the **Assign alert to** pop-up window, enter the name or email address of the user to assign the alert to, and then select **Assign**.